 - (10) Investment has undrawn commitments.
-A negative cost basis may result from unamortized fees.
-Unamortized fees are classified as unearned income which reduces cost basis. - (11) Investment is not a "qualifying asset" as defined under Section 55(a) of the 1940 Act.
+Unamortized fees are classified as unearned income which reduces cost basis, which may result in a negative cost basis.
+A negative fair value may result from the unfunded commitment being valued below par. - (11) Investment is not a "qualifying asset" as defined under Section 55(a) of the 1940 Act.
 Under the 1940 Act, the Company may not acquire any non-qualifying asset unless, at the time the acquisition is made, qualifying assets represent at least 70% of the Company's total assets.
-As of December 31, 2016, qualifying assets represent 86.0% of the Company's total assets and non-qualifying assets represent 14.0% of the Company's total assets. - (12) The sale of a portion of this loan does not qualify for true sale accounting under Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 860 Transfers and Servicing ("ASC 860"), and therefore, the entire debt investment remains in the Consolidated Schedule of Investments.
-Accordingly, the fair value of the Company's debt investments includes \$14.0 million related to the Company's secured borrowings.
-(See Note 15 in the accompanying notes to the Consolidated Financial Statements.) - (13) The interest rate on the principal balance outstanding for all floating rate loans is indexed to LIBOR and an alternate base rate (e.g., prime rate), which typically resets semi-annually, quarterly, or monthly at the borrower's option.
+As of June 30, 2017, qualifying assets represented 85.6% of the Company's total assets and non-qualifying assets represented 14.4% of the Company's total assets. - (12) The sale of a portion of this loan does not qualify for true sale accounting under Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 860 Transfers and Servicing ("ASC 860"), and therefore, the entire debt investment remains in the Consolidated Schedule of Investments.
+Accordingly, the fair value of the Company's debt investments includes \$13.6 million related to the Company's secured borrowings.
+(See Note 15 in the accompanying notes to the Consolidated Financial Statements.) - (13) The interest rate on the principal balance outstanding for all floating rate loans is indexed to LIBOR and/or an alternate base rate (e.g., prime rate), which typically resets semi-annually, quarterly, or monthly at the borrower's option.
 The borrower may also elect to have multiple interest reset periods for each loan.
-For each of these loans, the Company has provided the applicable margin over LIBOR based on each respective credit agreement.

-- (14) With the exception of investments held by the Company's wholly-owned subsidiaries that have each received a license from the U.S. Small Business Administration ("SBA") to operate as a small business investment company ("SBIC"), each of the Company's investments is pledged as collateral under one or more of its credit facilities.
+For each of these loans, the Company has provided the applicable margin over LIBOR or the alternate based rate based on each respective credit agreement. - (14) With the exception of investments held by the Company's wholly-owned subsidiaries that have each received a license from the U.S. Small Business Administration ("SBA") to operate as a small business investment company ("SBIC"), each of the Company's investments is pledged as collateral under one or more of its credit facilities.
 A single investment may be divided into parts that are individually pledged as collateral to separate credit facilities. - (15) As defined in the 1940 Act, the Company is deemed to be both an "Affiliated Person" of and to "Control" this portfolio company as the Company owns more than 25% of the portfolio company's outstanding voting securities or has the power to exercise control over management or policies of such portfolio company (including through a management agreement).
-See Schedule 12-14 in the accompanying notes to the Consolidated Financial Statements for transactions during the three months ended December 31, 2016 in which the issuer was both an Affiliated Person and a portfolio company that the Company is deemed to control. - (16) First Star Bermuda Aviation Limited and First Star Speir Aviation 1 Limited are wholly-owned holding companies formed by the Company in order to facilitate its investment strategy.
+See Schedule 12-14 in the accompanying notes to the Consolidated Financial Statements for transactions during the nine months ended June 30, 2017 in which the issuer was both an Affiliated Person and a portfolio company that the Company is deemed to control. - (16) First Star Bermuda Aviation Limited and First Star Speir Aviation 1 Limited are wholly-owned holding companies formed by the Company in order to facilitate its investment strategy.
 In accordance with Accounting Standards Update ("ASU") 2013-08, the Company has deemed the holding companies to be investment companies under GAAP and therefore deemed it appropriate to consolidate the financial results and financial position of the holding companies and to recognize dividend income versus a combination of interest income and dividend income.
-Accordingly, the debt and equity investments in the wholly-owned holding companies are disregarded for accounting purposes since the economic substance of these instruments are equity investments in the operating entities. - (17) See Note 3 to the Consolidated Financial Statements for portfolio composition. - (18) In December 2016, the Company restructured its investment in Senior Loan Fund JV I, LLC.
-As part of the restructuring, the Company exchanged its subordinated notes for Class A Mezzanine Secured Deferrable Floating Rate Notes and Class B Mezzanine Secured Deferrable Fixed Rate Notes issued by a newly formed, wholly owned subsidiary, SLF Repack Issuer 2016 LLC.
-The Class A Mezzanine Secured Deferrable Floating Rate Notes bear interest at a rate of LIBOR plus the applicable margin as defined in the indenture.
-The Class A Mezzanine Secured Deferrable Floating Rate Notes and Class B Mezzanine Secured Deferrable Fixed Rate Notes are collectively referred to as the "mezzanine notes".
+Accordingly, the debt and equity investments in the wholly-owned holding companies are disregarded for accounting purposes since the economic substance of these instruments are equity investments in the operating entities. - (17) See Note 3 to the Consolidated Financial Statements for portfolio composition.